Uyanide/AuTUMoodle/README.md

     - `requests`: uses the [httpx](https://www.python-httpx.org/) library to make HTTP requests.
 Lightweight, fast, but may soon not work if the procedure of Shibboleth SSO login used by TUM Moodle changes some day (like many other similar tools out there).

     - `playwright`: uses the [Playwright](https://playwright.dev/) library to automate browser interactions.
-Although it can be used to bypass the complicated (manual) Shibboleth SSO logins, it remains to be a rather "heavy" and "slow" solution since this literally runs a browser (firefox by default) in the background.
+Although it can be used to bypass the complicated (manual) Shibboleth SSO logins, it remains to be a rather "heavy" solution since this literally runs a browser (firefox by default) in the background.

     Both implementations are using asynchronous APIs under the hood, so the performance difference in practice may not be that significant.